valentinajemuovic/banking-kata-java/README.md

 ## Introduction

 This demo was created for the purposes of meetup series on TDD & Clean Architecture.
 See the [YouTube Meetups](https://journal.optivem.com/p/foundations-of-tdd-and-clean-architecture).
-Please note that this project is purely for demo purposes only, as educational material for foundational knowledge only.
+Please note that this project is purely for demo purposes only.

 ## Overview